-The first phase of the class develops social, personal and jobreadiness skills.
+The first phase of the class develops social, personal and job-readiness skills.
 The second phase helps develop job-finding and job entry skills.
 The third phase helps students to maintain and improve work ethic and job performance.
+Lecture 3 hours per week.